CSCI4850/S20-team0-project/README.md

 # Read the Demo

 ### 1. Read the Demo
-To see the performance of our trained models check out the demo here: demo.ipynb
+To see the performance of our trained models check out the demo in the demo folder: demo.ipynb

 # Demo: Option B    (Slow ~3 days)